 - $25,000 for property damage per accident

-Whereas liability insurance covers the damages for someone else’s vehicle, collision insurance will pay to repair or replace your car.
-It doesn’t matter whether you’re in an accident with someone else or the lone driver involved.
+Liability insurance covers the damages for someone else’s car.
+But collision insurance pays to repair or replace your car.
+It doesn’t matter if you’re in an accident with someone else or the lone driver involved.

-If you add collision coverage to your policy, you’ll typically have a deductible, or the amount you have to pay when making a claim.
+If you add collision coverage, you’ll have a deductible.
+That’s the amount you have to pay when making a claim.

 Say your collision deductible is $500 and you get in an accident that results in $2,000 worth of damages.
-You would be responsible for paying $500.
-And your insurer would foot the rest of the bill, $1,500.
+You would have to pay $500.
+And your insurer would pay $1,500.

-If you don’t have collision coverage and get in an accident that is your fault or the other driver doesn’t have liability insurance, you’ll find yourself in a situation similar to Dey’s, stuck paying that $2,000 bill out-of-pocket.
+If you don’t have collision coverage and get in an accident that’s your fault or the other driver doesn’t have liability insurance, you’ll find yourself in a situation similar to Dey’s.
+You’re stuck paying $2,000 out-of-pocket.

-While collision coverage will protect you if you get in an accident, comprehensive insurance will cover loss or damages for events that don’t happen on the road.
+While collision coverage will protect you if you get in an accident, comprehensive insurance covers loss or damages for events that don’t happen on the road.

-If your vehicle gets damaged due to nature-related events such as hail, floods, fires, earthquakes, a bad storm or even a deer running out in the road, you’ll be covered.
-Comprehensive insurance will also cover the costs if your car is vandalised or stolen.
+If your car gets damaged due to nature-related events such as hail, floods, fires, earthquakes, a bad storm or even a deer running out in the road, you’re covered.
+Comprehensive coverage will also cover the costs if your car is vandalised or stolen.

-Like collision coverage, comprehensive insurance will typically come with a deductible.
+Like collision coverage, comprehensive insurance will come with a deductible.

-If you opt for both collision and comprehensive insurance, it’s called full coverage.
+If you opt for both, it’s called full coverage.

 Personal Injury Protection (PIP)

-Personal injury protection, or PIP, will cover any medical expenses or lost wages that you or your passengers experience as a result of a car accident.
+Personal injury protection will cover medical expenses or lost wages that you or your passengers get as a result of an accident.

-Don’t confuse this with bodily injury liability, which covers medical costs for those who have been harmed in an accident you caused.
-But like liability insurance, personal injury protection is required by law in some states.
+Don’t confuse this with bodily injury liability.
+This covers medical costs for those who’ve been harmed in an accident you caused.
+But like liability insurance, PIP is required in some states.